 B.A.
 2002, Biology & Environmental Studies, Dordt College

-I have several lines of active research which fall under 3 broad categories: ecosystem-level effects of agricultural management practices, wetland plant invasions, and meta-analysis of existing ecological data.
+I have several lines of active research which fall under 2 broad categories: ecosystem-level effects of agricultural management practices and wetland plant invasions.

-· First, I am conducting research on carbon and nitrogen cycles in soils impacted by different biofuels production systems.
-This work is being done in collaboration with the EPSCoR researchers here at UNI and at ISU and UI.
-I am also working with Practical Farmers of Iowa (PFI, a nonprofit organization) and its members to determine the impacts of cover-cropping on soil carbon storage and retention.
+· I am conducting research on carbon and nitrogen cycles in soils impacted by different biofuels production systems and Conservation Reserve Program practices.
+This work is being done locally in collaboration with researchers here at UNI, and as part of a larger regional-scale survey in collaboration with researchers at USGS.

 Currie, W.S., D.E.
 Goldberg, J. Martina, R. Wildova, E. Farrer, and K.J.
 Elgersma (2014).
 Emergence of nutrient-cycling feedbacks related to plant size and invasion success in a wetland community–ecosystem model.
 Ecological Modelling 282: 69-82.

 Elgersma, K.J.
 (2014) Soils Suppressing and Promoting Non-native Plant Invasions.
 In: Interactions in Soil: Promoting Plant Growth.
 Springer.

 Elgersma, K.J., S. Yu, T. Vor, and J.G.
 Ehrenfeld (2012).
 Microbial-mediated feedbacks of leaf litter on invasive plant growth and interspecific competition.
 Plant & Soil 356(1-2): 341-355.